lyledean1/gptrs/README.md

 cargo install gptshell
 ```

-*Recommended way to install for the time being*
+*Recommended way to install while still in development*

-## Download

-[MacOS](https://github.com/lyledean1/gptshell/releases/download/v0.1.4/gptshell-x86_64-apple-darwin.tar.gz) (Note: you will need to give access to gptshell to run since its an unsigned binary)

 ## Why use GPTshell?